xoneUpx/logseq/pages/argocd.md

-- argocd-apps helm chart for managing app
+- argocd-apps helm chart for managing applicatons and applicationset CRDs outside of argocd